#UCLfantasy popular picks and potential differentials

 Article body

-Just two matchdays remain for #UCLfantasy managers as we reach the semi-final second legs, so where should you play it safe and where might you take a risk?
+It's crunch time in the UEFA Champions League and #UCLfantasy mini-leagues alike as we reach the semi-finals, so where should you play it safe and where might you take a risk?
 UEFA.com investigates.

 GOALKEEPERS